 12. Lifestyle Creep

 If you’re not familiar with the expression, lifestyle creep is when increased income leads to increased spending.
 As your pay goes up, you may feel justified in moving up to a rental home with more amenities.
 You may be more likely to go to more expensive hotels when traveling and join pricey gyms.
-Lifestyle creep can make it tough to pay down debt and boost savings.
+Lifestyle creep can make it tough to pay down debt, boost savings, and build wealth.

 Upgrading your leisure habits when you make more money isn’t a bad thing — but it can be something to be conscious of, especially if you feel like you aren’t saving enough.
 This may be a good moment to pick and choose your perks.
 If you are moving to a more expensive apartment, say, maybe you skip that quick vacation you were thinking of taking.
 Or you could come up with fun ways to save money, like monthly challenges.
 For instance, don’t buy any fancy lattes for a month and put the money in savings.
 You may be surprised by how much you save.